-Any visitor to Ozark Mountain High School must register and obtain a visitor's pass from the front office.
+Any visitor to Ozark Mountain High School must register and obtain a visitor's pass from the front office, and obtain permission from the principal or his/her designee.
 Visitors will only be allowed to visit for half of the school day and must observe all of the rules and regulations of Ozark Mountain School District while on school grounds.
 The principal and superintendent reserve the right to deny visitation of any individual at any time.
 If a parent is continually visiting the school to support a program or to help volunteer in an area, that parent will be expected to become an approved volunteer rather than remaining as a visitor.